“[The people trying to cross the Channel from France to the UK] are not refugees…

 She is also incorrect to say that refugees should seek refuge in the first safe country they come to.
 Under the UN Refugee Convention, there is no obligation on refugees to do this—an interpretation which is upheld in UK case law.
 Those trying to cross the Channel can legitimately claim asylum in the UK if they reach it.

-That said, refugees who arrive in the UK after passing through another EU country can, under certain circumstances, be returned to the first EU country they entered, under an EU law known as the Dublin Regulation.
+That said, there is some UK domestic law which allows the government to refuse to consider an asylum application if it is judged that the person could have claimed asylum elsewhere.
+Refugees who arrive in the UK after passing through another EU country can, under certain circumstances, also be returned to the first EU country they entered, under an EU law known as the Dublin Regulation.

 What is a refugee?
 And what is an asylum seeker?